Boomerang X Accessibility Report

 There are audio cues for hitting enemies, which is helpful because some abilities only activate after killing two or more enemies with one shot.

-We've documented 3 accessibility features for Difficulty in Boomerang X which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 3 accessibility features for Difficulty in Boomerang X which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.